zivid/zivid-cpp-samples/README.md

     - **HandEyeCalibration**
       - [HandEyeCalibration] - Perform Hand-Eye calibration.
       - [PoseConversions] - Convert to/from Transformation Matrix
-        (Rotation Matrix + Translation Vector)
+        (Rotation Matrix + Translation Vector).
-      - [UtilizeHandEyeCalibration] - Transform single data point or entire point cloud from camera to robot base reference frame using Hand-Eye calibration
+      - [UtilizeHandEyeCalibration] - Transform a data point or entire point cloud from camera to robot base frame using the Hand-Eye calibration matrix.
     - **MultiCamera**
-      - [MultiCameraCalibration] - Use captures of a calibration object to generate transformation matrices to a single coordinate frame, from multiple connected cameras.
+      - [MultiCameraCalibration] - Generate transformation matrices to a single coordinate frame from captures by multiple connected cameras.
       - [MultiCameraCalibrationFromZDF] - Use captures of a calibration object to generate transformation matrices to a single coordinate frame, from a ZDF files.
-      - [StitchByTransformation] - Use transformation matrices from Multi-Camera calibration to transform point clouds into single coordinate frame, from connected cameras.
+      - [StitchByTransformation] - Transform point clouds from connected cameras into one coordinate frame using Multi-Camera calibration.
-      - [StitchByTransformationFromZDF] - Use transformation matrices
-        from Multi-Camera calibration to transform point clouds into single coordinate frame, from a ZDF files.
+      - [StitchByTransformationFromZDF] - Transform point clouds from ZDF files into one coordinate frame using Multi-Camera calibration.
     - **Projector**
       - [ProjectAndFindMarker] - Show a marker using the projector, capture a set of 2D images to find the marker coordinates (2D